Quantum verification of NP problems with single photons and linear optics

-The symmetry test and the product test call optical swap test~\cite{PhysRevA.87.052330} implemented with a six-mode Hong-Ou-Mandel (HOM) interference (Fig. \ref{fig:hom}a)~\cite{PhysRevLett.59.2044}.
-In the optical swap test, the probability of rejection is $p_r=(1-|\langle \psi_1|\psi_2\rangle|^2)/2$, where $|\psi_1\rangle$ and $|\psi_2\rangle$ are the states in the two input sides of the interferometer.
-Our experiment uses a non-polarizing beam-splitter to perform interferences on the six optical modes distributed in both polarization and path degrees of freedom.
-We register all the $\dbinom{6}{2}=15$ coincidence channels, in which 6 of them (the one-side channels $\{1,2\},\{1,3\},\{2,3\},\{4,5\},\{4,6\},\{5,6\}$) correspond to the ``accept'' outcome and 9 of them (the other two-side channels) correspond to the ``reject'' outcome.
+The symmetry test and the product test require optical swap test~\cite{PhysRevA.87.052330}, which can be implemented with a multi-mode Hong-Ou-Mandel (HOM) interference (Fig. \ref{fig:hom}a)~\cite{PhysRevLett.59.2044}.
+Our experiment uses a non-polarizing beam-splitter (NPBS) to perform the two-photon interferences on the six optical modes distributed in both polarization and path degrees of freedom.
+In the optical swap test, the probability of rejection is $p_r^{\text{swap}}=(1-|\langle \psi_1|\psi_2\rangle|^2)/2$, where $|\psi_1\rangle$ and $|\psi_2\rangle$ are the photonic states in the two input ports of the NPBS.
+We register all the $\dbinom{6}{2}=15$ coincidence channels, in which the 6 one-side channels (the two photons are detected in the same output port of the NPBS) correspond to the ``accept'' outcome and the 9 two-side channels (the two photons are detected in different output ports of the NPBS) correspond to the ``reject'' outcome.
 We change the path difference between the two states with a delay line and observe the high-dimensional two-photon HOM interference.
-The HOM interference of identical proper states (Fig. \ref{fig:hom}b) manifest peaks for the accept outcomes and dips for the reject outcomes, resulting in a high accept probability over 97.5\%.
-This result guarantees a high probability to accept in product test, as an experimental demonstration of the reduction from QMA($k$) to QMA(2).
-To demonstrate the results of symmetry test, we perform the optical swap test on different combinations of states.
-According to the outcome probabilities over the detector patterns, it can be concluded that considerable probabilities are obtained in the ``reject'' outcomes if the two states are not the same.
-The experimental results are also theoretically verified with well agreements.
+The HOM interference of identical proper states (Fig. \ref{fig:hom}b) manifests peaks for the ``accept'' outcomes and dips for the ``reject'' outcomes, resulting in a high acceptance probability of $(97.48\pm 0.56)\%$.
+This result guarantees a high probability to accept in product test, as an experimental demonstration of the reduction from QMA($K$) to QMA(2).
+To demonstrate the performance of the symmetry test, we apply the optical swap test to different combinations of states, as shown in Fig. \ref{fig:hom}c.
+On the basis of the outcome probabilities over the detector patterns, it can be concluded that considerable probabilities are obtained in the ``reject'' outcomes if the two states are not the same.
+The theoretical predictions also agree with the experimental results.